The 8 Best Proofpoint Competitors & Alternatives in 2026

 DTEX Drawbacks

 • Complex Web Interface.
 The web interface could be more user-friendly and can be overwhelming for new users.
-Additionally, features like extracting user account attributes such as job title or department are only being added [*].
+Additionally, features like extracting user account attributes such as job title or department have only been added recently.

 • Cannot add new alerts to existing ones, which results in missing essential notifications.